USS Nimitz

 USS Nimitz (CVN-68) is an aircraft carrier of the United States Navy, and the lead ship of her class.
 One of the largest warships in the world, she was laid down, launched, and commissioned as CVAN-68, "aircraft carrier, attack, nuclear powered", but she was later redesignated as CVN-68, "aircraft carrier, multi-mission, nuclear-powered", on 30 June 1975, as part of a fleet-wide realignment that year.

 The ship was named after World War II Pacific fleet commander Chester W. Nimitz, USN, (1885–1966), who was the Navy's third fleet admiral.
+She is the only Nimitz-class carrier whose official name is just the surname of the person for whom it is named.
 Nimitz had her homeport at Naval Station Norfolk until 1987, when she was relocated to Naval Station Bremerton in Washington (now part of Naval Base Kitsap).
-Following her Refueling and Complex Overhaul in 2001, her home port was changed to Naval Air Station North Island in San Diego County, California.
+Following her refueling and complex overhaul in 2001, her home port was changed to Naval Air Station North Island in San Diego County, California.
 The home port of Nimitz was again moved to Naval Station Everett in Washington in 2012.

 In January 2015, Nimitz changed home port from Everett back to Naval Base Kitsap.
-With the inactivation of USS Enterprise in 2012 and decommissioning in 2017, Nimitz is now the oldest U.S. aircraft carrier in service, and the oldest serving aircraft carrier in the world.
+With the inactivation of USS Enterprise in 2012 and decommissioning in 2017, Nimitz is now the oldest serving aircraft carrier in the world.

 Construction

 Nimitz was authorized by the U.S. Congress in fiscal year 1967 and Newport News Shipbuilding and Dry Dock Co. in Newport News, Virginia, was awarded the $106.5 million contract (equivalent to $ million today).
-The keel was laid down on 22 June 1968.
-The vessel was christened on 13 May 1972 by Catherine Nimitz Lay, the daughter of the late Admiral Nimitz, six years after his death.
-Nimitz was delivered to the Navy in 1975, and was commissioned at Naval Station Norfolk on 3 May 1975 by the 38th President of the United States, Gerald R. Ford.
+Her keel was laid down on 22 June 1968.
+The vessel was christened on 13 May 1972, by Catherine Nimitz Lay, the daughter of the late Admiral Nimitz, six years after his death.
+Nimitz was delivered to the Navy in 1975, and was commissioned at Naval Station Norfolk on 3 May 1975, by the 38th President of the United States, Gerald R. Ford.